 The foliage on this laceleaf Japanese maple starts with fiery streaks of orange and red.
 In summer, the leaves will turn green and burgundy and then red with orange-red margins.
-In fall, ‘Jeddeloh Orange’ will turn orange and have copper-colored twigs in the winter for extra appeal.
+In the fall, ‘Jeddeloh Orange’ will turn orange, and have copper-colored twigs in the winter for extra appeal.

 Laceleafs with special seasonal colors